Peer Networking: Taking time to step out of the business gives a broader view of what's actually happening in the greater business climate

 'Before I started with TEC I was very insular in my outlook in relation to business,' he says.
 'By entering into the TEC program I got to learn about the operation of 14 other businesses, and therefore got a broader view of what was actually happening in the greater business climate.'

-'Obviously what I'm bringing back to the business from TEC is working, and I'm certainly learning a lot more about business life from the TEC experience'
+'What I'm bringing back to the business from TEC is obviously working, and I'm certainly learning a lot more about business life from the TEC experience'

-That insular thinking is also something Paul sees in the transport sector, which is a major reason for his enthusiasm about this fellowship.
+Insular thinking is something Paul commonly sees in the transport sector, which is a major reason for his enthusiasm about this fellowship.

 'The issue we have over here [in Australia] is that, because we are an island, we tend to have island thinking so we don't look at the world's best practice,' he stated.
 'The purpose of this scholarship is to go and identify the world's best practice.'